Changes to the Fisheries Act

 Amendments by Topic

 Clarification of Purpose and Factors

-The amendments include new “Purpose” and “Factors” sections that set out the objectives of Fisheries and Oceans Canada's new Fisheries Protection Provisions and provides direction for decision-making in relation to these provisions.
+The amendments include new “Purpose” and “Factors” sections that set out the objectives of Fisheries and Oceans Canada's fisheries protection provisions and provides direction for decision-making in relation to these provisions.

 The Purpose section states that the fisheries protection provisions of the Fisheries Act aim to provide for the sustainability and ongoing productivity of commercial, recreational and Aboriginal fisheries.

-The four factors to be taken into account by the Minister in decision-making (e.g. issuing authorizations) or making regulations are:
+The four factors to be taken into account by the Minister in decision-making (e.g., issuing authorizations) or making regulations under the fisheries protection provisions are:

 - The contribution of the relevant fish to the ongoing productivity of commercial, recreational or Aboriginal fisheries;

 - Whether there are measures and standards to avoid, mitigate or offset serious harm to fish that are part of a commercial, recreational or Aboriginal fishery; and

 Taken together, these provide a framework and direction to the Minister and Fisheries and Oceans Canada staff for decision-making, developing regulations and implementing the regulatory regime and program.